 Demo experience platforms also come in handy for customer onboarding and success managers.

-For success managers, it’s easy to create interactive product tutorials to show users about new features that are relevant for them.
-And, with on-demand availability, your new customers don't have to wait for lengthy setups to start the onboarding.
+For success managers, it’s easy to create interactive tutorials to show users about new features that are relevant for them.
+And, with on-demand availability, your new customers don't have to wait for lengthy setups to start the customer onboarding process.

 Last but definitely not least, there’s something in it for the R&D department, too.